Vindulamj/rss24-avas-workshop/index.md

 ### Schedule

-The workshop will be held in-person on July 15 in in Delft, Netherlands.
+The workshop will be held in-person as a full day workshop on July 15 in Delft, Netherlands.

 A link to live stream of the workshop will be provided closer to the date.
 The recording will be made available through Youtube after the workshop.
 <table>